{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Professional data center cleaning companies will, therefore, pay particular attention to the following aspects of a data center:

 • IT equipment.
-Correct cleaning to prevent servers breaking down, including avoidance of hard disk crashes, mechanical failures, and electrical arcing from one component to another.
+Correct cleaning to prevent servers from breaking down, including avoidance of hard disk crashes, mechanical failures, and electrical arcing from one component to another.

 • Raised floors.
 Not only can the lifting tiles of raised floors dislodge dust and lead to the effects described above, but such flooring is also prone to buildups of static electricity.
 Regular cleaning can ensure that static is dissipated correctly.